 How can I find scholarly articles?

 You can find articles on specific topics by searching in databases.
 Databases tell you what has been published on certain subjects; they might have full text articles, or just an abstract (summary) and reference (citation) for you to find the article elsewhere.
-Using the U of L Library's website, look under the Databases by Subject tab to select a database in your subject area.
+Using the ULethbridge Library's website, look under the Databases by Subject tab to select a database in your subject area.
 Note: you will NOT find specific journal articles by title in the Library Catalogue; however, you may using Summon (the single search box on the Library's home page).